Skip to main content

 Support for survivors of domestic abuse

-People with no recourse to public funds who experience domestic abuse can access the flexible fund, get information and advice from domestic abuse support services, and may be able to access short-term accommodation and financial support from the Support for Migrant Victims Scheme when they do not qualify for support from their council or the Home Office.
+People with no recourse to public funds who experience domestic abuse can access one-off funds, get information and advice from domestic abuse support services, and may be able to access short-term accommodation and financial support from the Support for Migrant Victims Scheme when they do not qualify for support from their council or the Home Office.

 Funds to assist people experiencing domestic abuse